zipCoder933/Xbuilders/assets/notes/Xbuilders Roadmap.md

 # STEPS TO XB2
 Generally, the only things I have left to getting to the XB2 game is:
-1. torchlight
-    - sun and torch saving in chunk
+## 1. sun and torch saving in chunk
+A file line for a block looks like this:

+    L (ID ID DATA...)
+NEWLINE
+    ()==optional

+one MAJOR TODO is that the light byte may equal the newline.
+This will cause a problem.

+Solutions:
+* instead of writing a newline, include a line byte, telling the reader how many bytes are in the line.
+Block data cannot exceed 256-N bytes
+* After the real newline character, The next newline will only count if it is 3+ after original newline

-      - (OPTIONAL, BUT IMPORTANT): save chunks in 2x2x2 chunk reigons
+## 2. save chunks in 2x2x2 chunk reigons
-2. water/fire/grass propagation with cellular autonoma
+## 2. water/fire/grass propagation with cellular autonoma
-3. adding all entities, block events and terrains
+## 3. adding all entities, block events and terrains
     - trees
     - ADD ALL block events including TNT
     - all animals, vehicles and banners
     - adding doors, trapdoors and fence gates as blocks
-4. block setting tools (copy/paste/create boundary/ spheres)
+## 4. block setting tools (copy/paste/create boundary/ spheres)
-5. a conversion tool to convert xb2 worlds to xb3
+## 5. a conversion tool to convert xb2 worlds to xb3

-## Torchlight data structure
-* We are going to have a single torch channel

 ## BLOCK EVENTS
 * I started by allowing block types to choose how they want to exist.
 Certain conditions around the block would make it not allowed to be there